chowy333/WMKPN-Burst_Super-Resolution/README.md

         sh ./scripts/test_WMKPN.sh
         ```

-- save the output image with pretrained model by synthtic datasets (for submission)
+- How to save the output image with pretrained model by synthtic datasets (for submission)
    1. check the test image path and output image path
    2. set the path of pretrained ckpt
    3. run the code with bash